WhereIsMyTransport/pulumi-go/README.md

 # pulumi-go

-Run your Pulumi commands from a Docker container without the need for any local dependencies
+Run your Pulumi commands in Docker for .NET 5.0 projects that deploy to Azure Cloud.
+This means there is no need to install any local dependencies (Pulumi, .NET Core SDKs and the Azure CLI) - useful for continuous integration.